 Collierville embraces the holiday spirit as it decks out the town with bows, garland, and Christmas lights.
 During Christmas in Collierville, you’ll enjoy horse-drawn carriage rides around the Town Square and more than 250,000 holiday lights in the historic district.
 Plus, visitors can get festive and snap pictures along the Holiday Photo Stroll.

-Christmas in Collierville takes place every Saturday from late November through December 19, 2020.
-Free carriage rides are offered from 10 am to 4 pm each Saturday.
+Christmas in Collierville takes place every Saturday from late November through December 30th.
+Carriage rides are $30 per trip and can hold up to six people.
+They’re offered from 5 pm to 8 pm on select nights.

-The Collierville Holiday Light Tour runs from December 10 to 23, 2020, and features 104 locations throughout the city.
+The Collierville Holiday Light Tour runs from December 8 to 23, 2022, and features 60 locations throughout the city.
 Follow along on the self-guided tour to see festive lights and decorations by the locals.
-Click here to see a Google map of all the locations or download a PDF map here.
+Click here to see a Google map of all the locations.

 Honorable Mention: The Biltmore Estate

 The Biltmore Estate is impressive to visit any time of the year.
-Its manor house is impeccable and the grounds are so vast, that you literally have to drive from one building to the next.
-Heck, the driveway alone is 3 miles long.
+Its manor house is impeccable, and the grounds are so vast that you literally have to drive from one building to the next.
+Heck, the driveway alone is three miles long.

 When the holidays come around, many of the buildings on the 8,000-acre estate are adorned with lights, while Christmas trees & decorations pop up everywhere.
 I expected the main manor to be decorated more, but I figure that the building is so old and intricate that adding lights would be an almost impossible task.

 During our visit in December 2019, we even saw Santa.
-Because it wasn’t crowded, the kids were able to share how good they were and talk to him for several minutes without being rushed.
+Because it wasn’t crowded, the kids shared how good they were and talked to him for several minutes without being rushed.

 Honorable Mention: Galaxy of Lights at Huntsville Botanical Gardens